 File your claim.

-Most insurers allow you to file claims over their website or mobile app.
+Most insurers allow you to file claims over the phone, company website, or mobile app.

 Schedule an inspection.